Best MTB flat pedals 2024 – 9 top options for trail and gravity riding

 DMR has been in the flat pedal business for more than two decades and remains the choice for those who want to experience a surge of confidence when attempting a new section of technical singletrack riding.

-Our reviewer Rich Owen said: "if you're looking for super dependable grip on a pedal that can laugh off big hits, then the DMR Vault is very hard to beat."
+Our reviewer Rich Owen said: "If you're looking for super dependable grip on a pedal that can laugh off big hits, then the DMR Vault is very hard to beat."

-4. Best bombproof
+4. Best bombproof MTB flat pedals

 A pair of MTB pedals